 Why Are Fuel Truck Tanker Accidents So Dangerous?

-Fuel truck accidents have two significant risks over many other big rig crashes.
+Fuel truck accidents pose two significant risks compared to many other big rig crashes.
 These two risks include a higher chance of rollover and an increased risk of explosions and fires.

 Tanker trucks, especially when partially empty, are more likely to roll over than other types of commercial vehicles.